 I have been using Ebates for a few years now and seriously you won’t regret signing up.
 It is so easy to use and is completely free.
 Why wouldn’t you want to get cash back for purchases you were already planning on buying?
 Ebates has almost every store you normally shop at.
 I always check Ebates before I make any purchase online.
 Sometimes I choose in-store pickup and still order online just to get the cash back from Ebates.
 There are two ways to use Ebates.
 You can go to ebates.com and search for the store you want to shop at.
 Your home screen would look like this:

 You can also use the Ebates Cash Back Button which is on your toolbar which is what I do.
 When I go to a website the button will flash (or pop open) and say “Activate X% Cash Back”.
 All you have to do is click activate and shop normally!
 Usually within a few hours of your purchase, the cash back is in your Ebates account.
 It really is that simple.
 I buy most of my holiday gifts online so I usually get a nice cash back check.
 There really is no risk to using Ebates.
 Some stores have 15% cash back which is crazy.
-Use my exclusive code and get $10 in your account absolutely free after you sign up.
+Use my exclusive code and get $10 in your account absolutely free after you spend $25.

 Groupon has discounts for pretty much everything.
 This includes vacations, restaurants, things to do in your area, and gifts.
 I recently got a Groupon for Cycle Bar because I wanted to try it out but I cannot afford the monthly membership.
 I got 4 classes and a water bottle for $39 which is a great deal.
 Groupon is part of Ebates so you can actually save even more (you can see the button in the top right corner of the picture below).
 I usually check Groupon before I buy a gift or if there is something local I want to try.
 If you need ideas for a budget date night or even a girls trip, make sure to check Groupon first.